bhenrich/CMD-MacroRunner/README.md

 4. First time setup

     Excecute the command 'run' without any other arguments to run the first time setup.
 The program will create a config in your Documents folder.
+    ### Skipping this step and immediately registering or running a macro leads to an error.
+You do not have to reinstall the program, just type 'run' in your cmd again.

 5. Enjoy!